table of contents

-Elderberry syrup or sweets treats sore throats, coughs and colds.1 An infusion of elderflowers an also be drunk to relieve hayfever or stress.3
+Elderberry syrup or sweets treats sore throats, coughs and colds.
+An infusion of elderflowers can also be drunk to relieve hay fever or stress.

 Elderflowers are commonly used today by the cosmetic industry in skin and eye ointments, lip balms, sun lotions and fragranced hair, shower and hair products.

-Despite its long, widespread use in human culture and its continued use in the food, cosmetic and herbal medicine industries today, several authorities suggest that further investigation of the safety aspect of using elder as a culinary or medicinal herb is required.4 Check first with a healthcare professional before using homemade elder products, and, as a precaution, avoid during pregnancy or when breastfeeding.
+Despite its long, widespread use in human culture and its continued use in the food, cosmetic and herbal medicine industries today, several authorities suggest that further investigation of the safety aspect of using Elder as a culinary or medicinal herb is required.
+Check first with a healthcare professional before using homemade Elder products, and, as a precaution, avoid them during pregnancy or breastfeeding.